breadraffle/SneakerAI/README.md

 # Sneaker Detection Project

-## Trained using the YOLOV5 architectures
+## Trained using the YOLOV5 architectures and models

 ### Results